TK, KINDERGARTEN, FIRST, SECOND, & THIRD GRADE

 - 6TH GRADE BAND OR ORCHESTRA (for students who have studied an instrument for 1-2 years).
 Students are instructed in music theory, rhythmic counting, development of excellent tone and technique and we explore a wide variety of literature from various musical time periods and start developing confidence in using their musical talents to glorify God.

-- THE MIDDLE SCHOOL MUSICAL is an after school program for auditioned members (and is 100% student led by the technical arts crew) and requires a commitment for rehearsals Mondays, Wednesdays and Thursdays from Mid-March through May 20th.
+- THE MIDDLE SCHOOL MUSICAL is an after school program for auditioned members (and is 100% student led by the technical arts crew) and requires a commitment for rehearsals.
 Performances are held in May.
 Look for more details forthcoming.